Commuting: History

-Suburbs
+Suburbs and the commuter towns

 Commuting has had a large impact on modern life.
 It has allowed cities to grow to sizes that were previously not practical, and it has led to the proliferation of suburbs.
 Many large cities or conurbations are surrounded by commuter belts, also known as metropolitan areas, commuter towns, dormitory towns, or bedroom communities.
 The prototypical commuter lives in one of these areas and travels daily to work or to school in the core city.

 As urban sprawl pushes further and further away from central business districts, new businesses can appear in outlying cities, leading to the existence of the reverse commuter who lives in a core city but works in the suburbs, and to a type of secondary commuter who lives in a more distant exurb and works in the outlying city or industrial suburb.

+Depending on local taxation laws, commuting can lead to significant issues with municipal finances.
+Commuters work in one municipality while residing in another.
+As taxes are usually paid based on place of residence, the suburbs receive tax revenue from economic activity occurring in the central city.
+Meanwhile commuters often also use public infrastructure of the central city outside the immediate work and commuting context.
+One potential way to remedy the issue is to annex the commuter suburbs into the central city.
+However, depending on local laws, this may be legally difficult or impossible or politically unpalatable.
+Another potential measure is for municipalities to receive equalization payments so that "rich" municipalities pay a certain share of their tax revenue to "poor" municipalities.

 Gender differences

 A UK study, published in 2009, found that on average women suffer four times as much psychological stress from their work commute as men do.
 An Indian study conducted in Mangalore led by Edmond Fernandes stated that creating a gender sensitive commuter-centric road safety policy requires to be developed to protect women while commuting as they felt stressed and scared to travel alone, particularly at night.